hexaxsoftwares/houx.js/README.md

 ###### **Usuported Widget naming construct**
  1. Must not contain  html own tag  characters ( < , > )
+ 2. Must not start with a number or a hyphen

-If it posseses none of this requirments, pixel will raise a ***Widget registration Warn***.
+If it posseses none of this requirments, pixel will raise a `Widget registration Warn`.

 ### **Handlers**
 Pixel provide an intuitive way of defining stateful method Handlers.

-Handlers helps you perfornm stateful logic or functions  on state datas.
+Handlers helps you perfornm stateful logic or functions  on model datas.

 To define  methods on your widget, define a handlers object option in the widget options.